jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 * Other high-demand categories, such as Bylaw Services and Roads and Transportation, also show large volumes of requests, but with a significant number still active, indicating possible delays or backlogs.
 * Water and the Environment and Roads and Transportation have a high number of unresolved, active requests.
 This suggests that these services might need additional resources or more efficient workflows to meet demand.

-A potential story that we could create from this could be:
-* "To draw your readers in you have to be able to hit them with a headline figure that makes them sit up and take notice" (Bounegru et al., n.d.)
+To create a potential story from this, we need to be able to catch the reader's attention.
+"To draw your readers in you have to be able to hit them with a headline figure that makes them sit up and take notice" (Bounegru et al., n.d.).
+An example for this dataset could be:

 * __“Top Issues Residents Report and How Well They’re Addressed”__
 * This could be a general story that explores the most common types of service requests and the city’s responsiveness in each area.